Independent Rear Suspension (100mm/108mm)

 108mm Independent Rear Suspension System:

 We recommend using our 108mm system if your vehicle is running over 250bhp.
 The Differential Drive Flanges are 108mm in diameter, as are the stub shafts.
-This allows for the use of larger, stronger 31.5mm drive shafts, as well as larger, stronger CV joints.
+This allows for the use of larger, stronger 31.5mm drive shafts, as well as larger, stronger CV joints, in conjunction with 7.5" diff with ATB quaife unit.

 Hoyle Suspension now offers a complete exhaust system with RV8 style manifolds, with single or twin box, and large rear box (modifications are required to the spring hanger, especially on rubber bumper cars).